Compassion fatigue: Social support

-Personal self-care
+Therapeutic interventions

+Various therapeutic interventions are available to address and alleviate symptoms of compassion fatigue including various forms of psychotherapy such as Dialectical Behavior Therapy (DBT) which is commonly used to treat trauma, Eye movement desensitization and reprocessing therapy (EMDR), cognitive behavioral therapy (CBT), somatic or body-based therapy and group support programs.

+Self-care

 Stress reduction and anxiety management practices have been shown to be effective in preventing and treating STS.
 Taking a break from work, participating in breathing exercises, exercising, and other recreational activities all help reduce the stress associated with STS.
 There is evidence that journaling and meditation can also mediate the effects of STS.
 Conceptualizing one's own ability with self-integration from a theoretical and practice perspective helps to combat criticized or devalued phase of STS.
 In addition, establishing clear professional boundaries and accepting the fact that successful outcomes are not always achievable can limit the effects of STS.